spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

 php artisan vendor:publish --provider="Spatie\Backup\BackupServiceProvider"
 ```

-This is the default contents of the configuration.
+These is the default contents of the configuration:

 ```php
 return [